 Please complete and return the Legacy Intention Form.

-- A bequest in the form a percentage of an estate, a specific dollar amount, or a specific asset such as securities, closely-held stock, real estate or tangible personal property (like jewelry or art)
+- A bequest in the form of a percentage of an estate, a specific dollar amount, or a specific asset such as securities, closely-held stock, real estate or tangible personal property (like jewelry or art)

 - Gifts that provide life income, such as Charitable Remainder Trusts or Charitable Gift Annuities